September 2020: New Continuing Health Care Assessments Guidance

 If the adult moves into a nursing home, the NHS may contribute towards their nursing care costs.

 Once eligible for NHS continuing healthcare, care will be funded by the NHS but this is subject to review, should care needs change the funding arrangements may also change.

 3. Information for Adult Social Care Staff

-The National Framework for NHS Continuing Healthcare and NHS-funded Nursing Care (Department of Health, 2012) sets out the principles and processes which should be applied in order to assess an adult’s eligibility for NHS continuing healthcare and NHS funded nursing care.
+The National Framework for NHS Continuing Healthcare and NHS-funded Nursing Care (Department of Health and Social Care, 2018) sets out the principles and processes which should be applied in order to assess an adult’s eligibility for NHS continuing healthcare and NHS funded nursing care.
 NHS funded nursing care is also referred to as ‘single band nursing’ or ‘FNC’.

 Joint working between NHS and adult social care and any other partner organisation who are involved, is essential in order to ensure the person’s needs are met in the right way and that their care is effectively coordinated.
 The National Framework sets out Local Authority responsibilities in relation to NHS continuing healthcare.

 - NHS Funded Nursing Care Practice Guide July Department of Health 2013